 Expressing Milk With The Use of a Breast Pump

-However, using pumping machines or other devices other than hands give you faster and less stressful results.
-The price is obviously more for these electric pumps however.
-If you are afraid of using an electric pump, with time, you’ll get used to it.
-Furthermore, your choice of a milk expression method will depend on the quantity you want require at a time and the period of absence that you`ll have from the baby.
+Using electrical pumping machines or other devices provide faster and less stressful results.
+The price for these electric pumps however tend to be more expensive.
+If you are afraid of using an electric pump, with time, you will be able to adjust.
+Furthermore, your choice of a milk expression method will depend on the quantity you want require at a time and the period of absence that you will have from the baby.

-If you are skeptical about electrical pumping devices, this might affect you psychologically and affect the milk letdown.
-What you have to do is relax as much as you can, and assume your baby is going to do the sucking directly.
+- Find a position where you feel comfortable and relaxed: If you are skeptical about electrical pumping devices, this might affect you psychologically and affect the milk letdown.
+But, all you have to do is relax; this will trigger hormones that will increase the milk letdown.

 Some mothers do have complications using electric pumps, in which they either feel uncomfortable or just simply cannot express enough milk.
 If this happens to you, you should visit your hospital and meet with a lactation expert so that they can assist you and teach you how to properly pump.